rob3rt96/filling-containers/README.md

 # The Filling Containers app

-This is a experimental app where I tried my best to use some of the JavaFX tools.
+This is an experimental app where I tried my best to use some of the JavaFX tools.

 It is a simple program, where you can add, transfer and remove "liquid" between two containers.